Marine boundaries

 Ionian Sea Italian Exclusive Economic Zone Italian part of the Ionian Sea

 Creation of names for the Marine Areas.
-As example, the ones for the Italian EEZ have been chosen.
+As an example, the ones for the Italian EEZ have been chosen.

 Polygon creation by merging of both layers